-WARNING: Wiring of Arc Suppressors If arc suppressors are used, they MUST be installed as shown across the actuator coil of the stop control elements (MSCs or MPCEs).
-NEVER install suppressors directly across the output contacts of the Safety Device or Module.
+If arc suppressors are used, they MUST be installed as shown across the coils of the machine primary control elements (MPCE1 to MPCE3).
+NEVER install suppressors directly across the output contacts of the Interface Module.
 It is possible for suppressors to fail as a short circuit.
-If installed directly across the output contacts, a short-circuited suppressor will create an unsafe condition which could result in serious injury or death.
+If installed directly across the output contacts of the Interface Module, a short-circuited suppressor will create an unsafe condition which could result in serious injury or death.

-WARNING: Single-Channel Hookup.
-Single-channel hookup, as shown is only for use when the PSD and the Interface Module are within the same enclosure.
-Refer to One-Channel Control.
-Figure 7.
-Generalized hookup to a primary safety device with one redundant relay safety output (one-channel control) and one monitoring input.
-Although this hookup shows model IM-T-9A, the hookup for model IM-T-11A is identical.
-The single-channel input hookup configuration can not detect short circuits to secondary sources of +24V dc or detect the loss of the switching function of the primary safety device (i.e., it is not redundant) and thus this circuit typically can meet only ISO 13849-1 Category 2.
+Single-channel hookup, as shown in Figure 8, is only for use when the PSD and the Interface Module are within the same enclosure.
+Refer to page 9, One-Channel Control.

+The single-channel input hookup configuration (Figure 8) can not detect short circuits to secondary sources of +24V dc or detect the loss of the switching function of the primary safety device (i.e., it is not redundant) and thus this circuit typically can meet only ISO 13849-1 Category 2.

 It is recommended that in all circumstances the installation of the Interface Module and its associated primary safety device are installed to eliminate or minimize the possibility of failures and faults that could result in the loss of the safety function(s).

 Methods to eliminate or minimize the possibility of these failures include, but are not limited to:

 - Physically separating interconnecting control wires from each other and from secondary sources of power. - Routing interconnecting control wires in separate conduit, runs, or channels. - Locating all elements (modules, switches, and devices under control) within one control panel, adjacent to each other, and directly connected with short wires. - Properly installing multi-conductor cabling and multiple wires through strain-relief fittings.
 (Overtightening of a strain-relief can cause short circuits at that point.) - Using positive-opening components as described by IEC 60947-5-1 installed and mounted in a positive mode. - Periodically checking the functional integrity / safety function and training operators, maintenance personnel, and others associated with the operation of the machine to recognize and immediately correct such failures.

 If you have any questions about your intended use, please contact a Banner applications engineer at the numbers listed on the last page.

-Connection to the Machine to be Controlled The wiring diagrams show a generic connection of two safety output channels of the Interface Module to Machine Primary Control Elements MPCE1 and MPCE2.
+Connection to the Machine To Be Controlled

+The hookup diagrams in Figures 5 through 9 show a generic connection of two safety output channels of the Interface Module to Machine Primary Control Elements MPCE1 and MPCE2.
 A Machine Primary Control Element is an electrically powered device, external to the Interface Module, which stops the machinery being controlled by immediately removing electrical power from the machine and (when necessary) by applying braking to dangerous motion.